Cope and Stewardson

 Cope and Stewardson (1885–1912) was a Philadelphia architecture firm founded by Walter Cope and John Stewardson, and best known for its Collegiate Gothic building and campus designs.
 Cope and Stewardson established the firm in 1885, and were joined by John's brother Emlyn in 1887.
-It went on to become one of the most influential and prolific firms of the late-nineteenth and early-twentieth centuries.
-They made formative additions to the campuses of Bryn Mawr College, Princeton University, the University of Pennsylvania, and Washington University in St. Louis.
+It went on to become one of the most influential and prolific firms of the late-19th and early-20th centuries.

+Cope and Stewardsons made formative additions to the campuses of Bryn Mawr College, Princeton University, the University of Pennsylvania, and Washington University in St. Louis.
 They also designed nine cottages and an administrative building at the Sleighton School, which showed their adaptability to other styles, because their buildings here were Colonial Revival with Federal influences.
 In 1912, the firm was succeeded by Stewardson and Page formed by Emlyn Stewardson and George Bispham Page.

 Style and influence

 Although Walter Cope and John Stewardson were major exponents of the Collegiate Gothic style which swept campuses across the country in the latter part of the nineteenth century, they were equally adept at other styles.
 Their first important commission was the main YMCA for Richmond, Virginia (1885–87), designed in a Richardsonian Romanesque style.

-Their earliest major Collegiate Gothic building was Radnor Hall at Bryn Mawr College (1886), where, ironically, they replaced Cope's mentor Addison Hutton as campus architects.
-Commissions shortly followed for buildings on the campuses of the University of Pennsylvania, Princeton University, and Washington University in St. Louis (serving as administrative buildings for the 1904 St. Louis World's Fair).
+Their earliest major Collegiate Gothic building was Radnor Hall at Bryn Mawr College, built in 1886, where they replaced Cope's mentor Addison Hutton as campus architects.
+Commissions shortly followed for buildings on the campuses of the University of Pennsylvania, Princeton University, and Washington University in St. Louis, which served as administrative buildings for the 1904 St. Louis World's Fair.
 Although these academic buildings were their hallmark, other projects included residential, commercial, institution, and industrial buildings.

 The firm designed Philadelphia buildings for the Harrison brothers, heirs to an enormous sugar-refining fortune.
 The Charles Custis Harrison Building (1893–94) was a Richardsonian Romanesque office building at 10th and Market Streets.
 It was demolished in 1979 to build The Gallery at Market East, an urban shopping mall.
 Directly north of it was the Harrison Stores (1893–94), a block-long commercial building and warehouse.
 This burned in 1984 during a renovation, and was demolished.
 The Alfred Craven Harrison Building (1894–95) was a chateauesque hotel and office tower at the southwest corner of 15th and Market Streets, opposite Broad Street Station.
 Demolished in 1969, the site is now occupied by the Centre Square Building and Claes Oldenburg's Clothespin.
-The firm also designed "Anoatak," the Georgian Revival style home of Civil War General Thomas L. Kane and Dr. Elizabeth Kane in Kane, PA.
+The firm also designed "Anoatak," the Georgian Revival style home of Civil War General Thomas L. Kane and Dr. Elizabeth Kane in Kane, Pennsylvania.